- Operating drones is prohibited on OSMP lands; view the city's drone regulations.

 - Annual with groups of more than 16 participants: Please select this type if you will be bringing any groups with more than 16 participants (including any leader or guide).
 You will need to enter planned trip details for the trips that will have more than 16 participants.

 - Annual with groups of less than 16 participants: Please select this type if you will not be bringing groups of more than 16 participants.

 Limited permits will be automatically issued to operators who agree to specific conditions of operation on OSMP lands, trailheads, parking areas, shelters or picnic areas.
 Visitation is not to exceed 50 total visitors in any one calendar year, and total group size must always be 16 or fewer participants.
 A visitor is one person visiting OSMP one day.
 (For example, ten people with one leader for one day would count as 11 visitors).
-Climbing groups that obtain limited permits must only climb from designated trails.
+Climbing groups that obtain limited permits must only climb from designated trails PDF.

 Additional Permit Fees:

 Permits requiring more than eight total hours of staff time are subject to an additional fee of $30 per hour.